turingschool/backend-curriculum-site/module2/lessons/authentication.md

 ### Independent Practice

 Go ahead and create the user :create route and the associated action in the `UsersController` as well as the associated show pieces.
+Make sure you test all pieces!

 You should end up with something like this: